Celebrating Baptism at Saint Agnes

 - The forms to register your child for Baptism at Saint Agnes can be found on the column on the left.

-- To help us understand the Sacrament and the responsibility of Christian parenting better, Parents and Godparents are typically asked to attend a brief introduction lesson before their child's Baptism.
+- To help us understand the Sacrament of Baptism and the responsibility of Christian parenting better, Parents are typically asked to attend a brief introduction lesson before their child's Baptism.
 Classes are held the first Monday of each month at 7:00 p.m.
+Please contact the Parish Office to register.

 - It's often helpful to register as a parishioner at Saint Agnes before having your baby Baptized.
 A registration form can be found in the column on the left.